lnus/memegen/README.md

 # MemeGen
-Python module for easily generating dank memes
+Python module for easily generating dank memes.

 # Documentation
 This doesn't really need a documentation, just import it really.